11 things you need to do on the Garda

 The town of Riva del Garda is located on the northern shore of Lake Garda and has an incredible charm.
 This is where the lake is narrowest and is located between the two cliffs of Monte Rocchetta.
 The water here is cooler and bluer, and the landscape is shaped by the bordering Dolomites.

-You can experience true silence here, because motorboat sports are prohibited in this part of the lake.
-There is a beautiful promenade and bicycle path along the coast from Riva del Garda to Torbole.
-Along the way you can stop at cafes, restaurants or at a playground if you are traveling with your family.
-From Riva del Garda, it is worth taking a trip in the other direction to the famous Via Ponale, which offers a beautiful view of the entire Garda Trentino coast.
+Here you can experience true peace and quiet, as motorboats are prohibited on this part of the lake.
+A beautiful promenade and cycle path run along the coast from Riva del Garda to Torbole.
+Along the way you can stop at cafés, restaurants or a playground if you are travelling with your family.
+From Riva del Garda it is worth going in the other direction to the famous Via Ponale, which offers a beautiful view of the entire Garda Trentino coast.

-Tip: It's worth going to the edge of the pier next to the conference center.
-From there you can see the old city center and take great photos of the lake.
+Tip: Head to the edge of the pier next to the conference center.
+You can see the old city center and take great photos of the lake.

 It all depends on how you want to spend your vacation.
-If you like active recreation and want to cycle, hike, do via ferratas, climb, windsurf, kitesurf or sail, the northern part of the lake, especially the Garda Trentino region, is definitely better.
-The camps here are well prepared for active guests.
-They have water equipment and bike rentals.
+If you like an active holiday and want to cycle, hike, do via ferrata, climb, windsurf, kitesurf or sail, then the northern part of the lake, and especially the Garda Trentino region, is definitely better.
+The campsites in this place are well prepared for active guests.
+They have water sports equipment and bike rentals.
 At the same time, the campsites in the northern part of Lake Garda are much smaller than those in the south.
-Due to the limited space at their disposal, these campsites are not large family parks, but small, cozy, family campsites.
+Due to the limited space they have at their disposal, these campsites are not large family parks, but small, cosy, family campsites.

 You will find such large facilities in the south of Garda.
-There are also 5-star facilities with water parks, children's animations and sports facilities.
-South Garda is also a good place to spend your holiday if you like motorboats.
-There is no water silence here like in the north of Garda.
-There are plenty of powerboat rentals available, and many campsites have their own boathouses and marinas.
+There are also 5-star facilities with water parks, children's entertainment and sports facilities.
+The south of Garda is also a good place to spend your holiday if you like motorboats.
+There is no water silence like in the north of Garda.
+There are plenty of motorboat rentals and many campsites have their own marinas and moorings.

 We have created the CampRest portal for people who value freedom and travel on their own.